notaryproject/notation/specs/commandline/sign.md

 ## Use OCI image manifest to store signatures

 By default, Notation uses [OCI artifact manifest][oci-artifact-manifest] to store signatures in registries.
 For backward compatibility, Notation supports using `OCI image manifest` to store signatures in registries that partially implement the [OCI Image specification v1.1][oci-image-spec].
-Use flag `--image-spec v1.1-image` to force Notation to store the signatures using OCI image manifest.
+Use flag `--signature-manifest image` to force Notation to store the signatures using OCI image manifest.

 Registries MAY not implement or enable the `Referrers API`, which is used by clients to fetch referrers.
 In the context of Notation, the referrers are signatures.
 Notation follows the fallback procedure defined in [OCI distribution spec][oci-backward-compatibility] if `Referrers API` is unavailable.

 ### Set config property for OCI image manifest

 OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
-Notation creates a default config descriptor for the user if flag `--image-spec v1.1-image` is used.
+Notation creates a default config descriptor for the user if flag `--signature-manifest image` is used.

 Notation uses empty JSON object `{}` as the default configuration content, and thus the default `config` property is fixed, as following: